Your PCN

 Through your North Shore PCN, your Patient Medical Home is made up of a team of healthcare professionals led by your Primary Care Provider.
 Depending on the support you need, your doctor or nurse practitioner can provide access to allied health professionals such as a mental health clinician, pharmacist, and other specialists.
 Speaking with your doctor is the best way to find out what supports are available and determine your course of care.

-When you visit your Family Doctor or Nurse Practitioner regularly, you’re more likely to have better health overall, receive better care, make fewer visits to the emergency room, and be hospitalized less often.
+When you visit your family physician or nurse practitioner regularly, you’re more likely to have better health overall, receive better care, make fewer visits to the emergency room, and be hospitalized less often.

-By getting to know you and your medical history, your Family Doctor or Nurse Practitioner can give you informed medical advice and treatment.
+By getting to know you and your medical history, your family physician or nurse practitioner can give you informed medical advice and treatment.
 As well, your primary care provider can connect you to other healthcare professionals if you need them.
 They can also help you proactively manage your health in order to prevent illnesses and diseases.
 Learn more about Preventive Care here.

 Your Family Physician and Nurse Practitioner are known as Primary Care Providers